markushinz/socket-gateway/README.md

 ## Gateway

+Use one of the folling ways to use the gateway.

+Be aware that header values will be sanitized before forwarding them.
+The following headers will be removed: host, accept, accept-charset, accept-encoding, accept-language, accept-ranges, cache-control, content-encoding, content-language, content-length, content-location, content-md5, content-range, content-type, connection, date, expect, max-forwards, pragma, proxy-authorization, referer, te, transfer-encoding, user-agent, via.

+This gateway is no reverse proxy.
+Both absolute and relative paths from subsequent requests (i.e. loading stylesheets) will likely result in an error.

+### A) Prepend host to path

+If you want to perform "GET https://my.private.api/router?key=value" through the gateway, simply perform "GET https://socket.gateway/my.private.api/router?key=value".

+The request path, method, headers, query and body will be forwarded, too.
+The schema is fixed to "https" and the port ist fixed to "443".

+### B) Perform "POST /"

-To use the gateway, either use the form provided at `GET /` or directly perform a `POST /`request with the following JSON body:
+Perform a `POST /`request with the following JSON body:

 ```
 {